Pronotum, mesonotum & metanotum

 Female macropterous; body colour brown, legs yellowish, antennal segment III yellow; fore wing brown with base paler.
-Antennae 7-segmented (rarely with 8 segments), III & IV slightly constricted at apex with short forked sensorium; segment VII short.
+Antennae 7-segmented (rarely with 8 segments), III & IV each slightly constricted at apex with short forked sense cone; segment VII short.
 Head wider than long, with 2 pairs of ocellar setae; pair III stout and arising just outside anterior margins of ocellar triangle; postocular setae pairs I & III shorter than ocellar setae pair III, pair II very small.
 Pronotum with 2 pairs of long posteroangular setae, posterior margin with 3 pairs of setae.
 Mesonotum with no lines of sculpture around anterior campaniform sensilla.
 Metanotum with lines of sculpture longitudinal medially, but transverse at anterior; median setae arising at anterior margin, campaniform sensilla present.
-Fore wing first vein with 3 setae on distal half, second vein with about 14 closely set setae; clavus with 5 marginal setae, the subapical seta longer than the apical seta.
+Fore wing first vein with 3 setae on distal half, second vein with about 14 closely set setae; clavus with 5 marginal setae and subapical seta longer than apical seta.
 Tergite II with 4 lateral marginal setae; tergites V–VIII with ctenidia present laterally, on VIII posteromesad to spiracles; posterior margin of VIII with comb complete medially but microtrichia small and irregular and sometimes arising in groups; pleurotergites without discal setae.
 Sternite II with 2 pairs of marginal setae, III–VII with 3 pairs, median pair on VII arising in front of margin; sternite II with 1 to 4 discal setae, III–VII with discal setae varying in number from 6 to 14 in a regular transverse row.

 Male similar to female in structure, but smaller and paler; tergite VIII with no marginal comb; tergite IX with median S1 setae longer than S2 and arising closer to S2 than to each other; sternites III–VII with transverse pore plate anterior to row of about 8 discal setae.